gbdfxilhn/SelfAssessment/Skills/Programming.md

   - object 🖐 used
   - class 🖐 used
   - collection
   - set
-  - hash table
+  - hash table 🎓 known
-  - linked list
+  - linked list 🎓 known
-  - doubly list
+  - doubly list 🖐 used
-  - unrolled list
+  - unrolled list 🎓 known
-  - circular list
+  - circular list 🎓 known
-  - queue
+  - queue 🖐 used
-  - stack
+  - stack 🖐 used
-  - deque
+  - deque 🖐 used
-  - tree
+  - tree 🖐 used
-  - graph 👂 heard
+  - graph 🖐 used
-  - iterator
+  - iterator 🖐 used
   - mutable state
   - immutable state
   - serialization